 Akaka Falls, Rainbow Falls, Waipio Valley (Valley of the Kings), and Hi’ilawe Waterfall are great destinations to visit on the east side.
 You can hike, zip-line, or simply take a road trip to explore.

 Thanks to the diversity of landscapes, the island has an interesting variety of beaches, including white sand, pebble beaches, and even volcanic black sand beaches.

 Hawaii has banned reef-damaging sunscreens, so be sure to add a reef-safe SPF to your Hawaii packing list.

 Suggested by Michelle from Intentional Travelers

-Las Vegas is the city that never sleeps, and while you can party your spring break away in Vegas, there are many things you can do in Vegas, from exploring outdoor recreational areas to museums, shows, dining, and shopping.
-Besides, Las Vegas offers great photography locations.
+Las Vegas is the city that never sleeps, and while you can party your spring break away in Vegas, there are many things to do in Vegas other than gambling and partying, from exploring outdoor recreational areas to museums, shows, dining, and shopping.

 The best time to visit Las Vegas is from March to May because in spring the weather is mild and pleasant, with daytime highs generally in the 70s Fahrenheit.
 However, you should pack a few light layers, as temperatures in the desert cool down significantly after sunset.